KnechtionsCoding/Express-API/README.md

 # Start up Instructions

-In order to launch navigate to directory, run `npm i` then `node index.js`
+In order to launch navigate to directory, run `npm i` then `npm start`

 Navigate to `localhost:8080/`